martinvoegele/martinvoegele.github.io/_pages/software.md

 ## ATOM3D
-(with Raphael Townshend, Patricia Suriana, Alexander Derry)
+(developed at Stanford University with Raphael Townshend, Patricia Suriana, Alexander Derry and others)

-A benchmark suite for machine learning on three-dimensional molecular structure.
+**Benchmark suite for machine learning on three-dimensional molecular structure.**

 We assembled eight datasets specifically designed to provide a benchmark for machine learning methods which operate on 3D molecular structure, and represent a variety of important structural, functional, and engineering tasks.
 All datasets are provided in a standardized format along with corresponding processing code and dataloaders for common machine learning frameworks (PyTorch and TensorFlow).
 ATOM3D is designed to be a living database, where datasets are updated and tasks are added as the field progresses.